On this page

 You may be given information about what to bring into hospital, such as:

 - comfortable clothes and nightwear with buttons down the front

 Smoking and breast reconstruction

-If you smoke, your surgeon will talk to you about the benefits of giving up smoking before surgery.
+If you smoke, your surgeon will talk to you about giving up smoking before surgery.

-- Reconstruction using a breast implant - A breast implant can be put under or sometimes in front of the chest muscle to make a new breast shape.
+- Reconstruction using breast implants – This is when breast implants are put under the skin to make new breast shapes.

-- Reconstruction using implants and your own tissue - The surgeon makes a breast shape using implants and tissue taken from another part of your body.
+- Reconstruction using breast implants and your own tissue.
+This is when a breast shape is made using both an implant and your own tissue taken from another part of your body (flap reconstruction).

-Your surgeon will advise you on the type of reconstruction that is most suitable for you.
+Your surgeon will advise you on the type of breast reconstruction surgery that is most suitable for you.
 It will depend on:

 - your preference